 In addition to investigating claims regarding cow-based infant formulas, our attorneys also represent clients in multiple product liability cases, including cases involving defective seat belts, tire defects, and SUV rollovers; defective workplace machinery such as nail guns, punch presses, and other construction or manufacturing equipment; and defective boats, airplanes, and motorcycles.

-Our attorneys also are experienced in food poisoning and pharmaceutical drug and medical device cases, including cases involving fluoroquinolone antibiotics Cipro® and Avelox®; chemotherapy drug Taxotere®; metal-on-metal hip implant devices including Biomet hips, Depuy ASR and Pinnacle hips, Stryker hips, Wright hips, and Zimmer hips; total knee replacement devices including Zimmer and Attune knees; defective IVC filters; and recalled Allergan Breast Implant cases.
+Our attorneys also are experienced in food poisoning and pharmaceutical drug and medical device cases, including cases involving fluoroquinolone antibiotics Cipro® and Avelox®; chemotherapy drug Taxotere®; metal-on-metal hip implant devices including Biomet hips, Depuy ASR hips, Stryker hips, Wright hips, and Zimmer hips; total knee replacement devices including Zimmer and Attune knees; defective IVC filters; and recalled Allergan Breast Implant cases.

 Gomez Trial Attorneys are not medical experts and do not provide medical advice.